Dominilk/coda-examples/README.md

 # coda-examples
 This repository contains some example projects written in the coda programming language
-> NOTE: Coda is my own programming language and I am thinking of releasing it to the public.
+> NOTE: Coda is my own programming language, you can get it here: https://fine-lang.com

 ## Examples